 Freelancing can be done in almost every career, but a reputation and contacts in the industry are required to make this a sustainable living.
 Copywriters, journalists, designers and editors can sell their skills to the highest bidder.
 Broadcast media also has a culture of freelancing with local radio and television regularly offering short-term contracts to technical and production staff.
 Many photographers choose to make a living entirely from freelance work.

 The media industry is predominantly funded by advertising.
 Cover charges on regular publications rarely come close to paying for all the work that has gone into them.
 If you’re considering a career in print of any kind (publishing, journalism etc) you should be aware that the industry has suffered with the advent of the internet and new technology such as iPads and Kindles.
 That may change as publications adapt, but some print outlets have implemented job cutbacks and seen declines in revenue.

 In both print and television, advertisers pay according to the slot they want.
 In newspapers, adverts closer to the front may cost more money, as will full-page or double-page ads.
 In television a standard advert lasts 30 seconds and the price normally changes according to timeslot or popularity.
-For example, in 2013 it was estimated that the last advert break in The X-Factor was the most expensive on TV that year, costing £200,000 for 30 seconds.

 Major players in broadcast media have their own apprenticeship schemes.
 For example, the BBC has previously run regional apprenticeships in production and digital journalism.
 Sky, Channel 4 and ITV have all run similar schemes for a wide range of job roles.
 Dates to apply are rarely announced in advance so you’ll need to sign up to the organisation’s jobs site or check back regularly for vacancies.